 Now, this does not mean that the data loses value, no. This data will showcase your monthly progress, but it is being compared only with your own past performance.

 We need to see how this data holds up against industry averages.
-And this information is required to see if your ad campaign has been successful.
+And this information helps to measure sucessful promotional campaigns in your ads.

 Achieving a high conversion rate and low costs per conversion has to be a top priority for you to see substantial returns on your advertising spend.
 Otherwise, you will merely be paving the way for your competition.